-Message Definition #AL +00800T+25D8 C R Altitude 800 feet
+Message Definition #AL +00800T+25D9 ^C R Altitude 800 feet

-1.8.7 One-Foot Resolution Protocol
+1.8.7 One-Foot Resolution Protocol (Shadin)

-Leaving pins 6 and 7 of the 9 pin connector open, the one-foot resolution protocol MUST be software selected see §4.6 for protocol selection details.
+Leaving pins 6 and 7 of the 9 pin connector open, the one-foot resolution protocol MUST be software selected see §4.8 for protocol selection details.
+This protocol is utilized by the Shadin AMS2000.
 Once selected, the Digitizer will send a seventeen byte message beginning with RMS, then a space followed by a sign, five altitude bytes; the letter "T" and the number "55"; two checksum bytes and a carriage return.
 (9600bps, 8 data bits, 1 stop bit, no parity).
 The following is an example of the one-foot resolution altitude message:

-Message Definition RMS +00859T+551C C R Altitude 859 feet
+Message Definition RMS +00859T+552C ^C R Altitude 859 feet